Falkland Islands Scholarship in Rural/Remote Medicine

 These are the opportunities we are offering to our Queen’s Family Medicine residents:

-1. The Falkland Islands Scholarship: a fully-funded PGY3 full or partial year designed to provide enhanced skills training (identical to our rural skills year) to one or more of our residents in return for a one-year return of service, paid at 150,000 Pounds (about CDN$ 300,000 at today's rate).
+The Falkland Islands Scholarship: a fully-funded PGY3 full year designed to provide enhanced skills training (identical to our rural skills year) to one of our residents in return for a one-year return of service, paid at 150,000 Pounds (about CDN$ 300,000 at today's rate).
 Training would be done mainly in Ontario with opportunity to also spend time in Falklands.
+The year would include enhanced training in Obstetrics, neonatal care, trauma, hospitalist medicine, plastic surgery and procedures, emergency medicine as well as other relevant electives.